LukeGrahamLandry/franca/devlog.md

     for my hack with starting a new thread.
   - save floats
 - simplify green.fr starting the main thread so it's not a whole back and forth yield dance
+- more data points
+  - you can turn on low power mode (in Setting > Battery) which makes everything take 50% longer and still get the problem. tried on an M4 where things take 60% of the time here. still got the problem. tho i had an attempt go for 27 minutes before the problem.
+  - i can eventually produce the problem by just running ` ./target/r.out all -bin ./target/q.out -jit` in a loop (without recompiling).
+2012 runs, 19.5 minutes.
+  - and with `./target/r.out all -bin ./target/q.out -cc`. ~77 runs, 1-1.5 minutes, twice.
+  - and with `./target/r.out mandel.ssa -bin ./target/q.out`.
+1062 runs, 38 seconds. twice.
+  - so that's interesting. mandel.ssa doesn't have a c driver so the problem isn't in CodegenWorker. so apparently when i turned off threads i just got bored before producing the problem. the ./target/out/q.exe after failing there does produce the mandelbrot set correctly. so that makes me feel like the test program that diffs the outputs is what's breaking there. ha ok, yeah changed the test to not recompile, still fails.
+3298 runs 96 seconds.
+  - maybe i broke it when i rewrote subprocess.fr. that was in commit:037cd25b6cb473d7b5af11928aa3e0b7cda077ef, and the only actions failure between that and commit:22ddd3dc54429e4d5e62d53ebb0234ed16768676 was in gif.c which i know suspect has other problems because ive reproed that one with the slow debug checks at times.
+  - made it save the output and give you the diff command. when it fails it just things the output is
+  - consider;;;; you have to waitpid the status before polling the file descriptors. im an idiot apparently. cause maybe the other guy fully runs between when i poll the output and when i check if it's done.
+  - seems to work, can run mandel.ssa loop 32508 runs, 18 minutes without dying.
+  - so i think there's still an import_c mutex shaped bug but this polling thing was the creepy one because it moved around a lot.

 ## (Jul 28)